medopaw/FxPluginDemo/README.md

 The plugin registers `application/x-fxplugindemo` as its MIME type.

 # Demonstration
 1. Display a picture in plugin window.
-(Under Development)
+(Done)
 -  Provide a scriptable port function.
 (Done)

 # Installation & Building on Mac